-“Amy Bloom gets more meaning into individual sentences than most authors manage in whole books.” -New Yorker
+“Amy Bloom gets more meaning into individual sentences than most authors manage in whole books.” —The New Yorker

 Amy Bloom is the author of three novels—Lucky Us, Away, and Love Invents Us—and three collections of short stories, including Where the God Of Love Hangs Out, Come to Me, and A Blind Man Can See How Much I Love You.
 Her first book of nonfiction, Normal: Transsexual CEOs, Crossdressing Cops and Hermaphrodites with Attitudes, is a staple of university sociology and biology courses.
 She has written for magazines such as The New Yorker, The New York Times Magazine, Vogue, The Atlantic Monthly, Slate, and Salon, and her work has been translated into fifteen languages.
 She is currently the University Writer-in-Residence at Wesleyan University.